Lucenay-l'Évêque

-Lucenay-l'Évêque (/fr/) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.
+Lucenay-l'Évêque (/fr/; 'Lucenay-the-Bishop') is a rural commune in the Saône-et-Loire department in the Bourgogne-Franche-Comté region in central-east France.
+It is part of Morvan Regional Natural Park.

 Geography

 The commune is in the far northwestern corner of the department, northwest of Autun.
+It is on the departmental border with Côte-d'Or at Manlay.

 The village lies in the Morvan massif, on the shores of the Ternin, a tributary to the Arroux.